ifran-rahman/solar-irradiance-estimation-dl/README.md

 * `main.ipynb` Trains the model.
 Consists of Data Loaders, Model, Training and Evaluation cells.
 Uses the scrips stored in the `.scripts/` folder

-* `prepareDs.ipynb` Prepares the dataset in a trainale format.
+* `prepareDs.ipynb` Prepares the dataset in a trainbale format.
 ### .scripts/
 * `saveResults.py` Calculates loss, Creates results folder for particular training based on hyperparameters and time, Saves the results and diagrams.